 That wasn’t the only thing my “Dad” would ask me to do this summer.
 There was Rwanda, and then there was doing the strip club outreach in the City.

 On the way home from the City I was talking to my friend.
-I was reflecting on the places God had me this summer and trying to reconcile why God would have me, not only over the summer but even in a week in a halfs time in 3 different extremes.
-Being in a nursing saying goodbye to a friend as he is sitting on a commode trying to go to the bathroom.
-Being in the dirt streets of Rwanda in extreme poverty, and then that night walking through a strip club as there were women giving men lap dances only maybe 20 feet away from us.
+I was reflecting on the places God had me this summer.
+Trying to reconcile why God would have me, not only over the summer but even in a week in a halfs time in 3 different extremes.
+Being in a nursing home saying goodbye to a friend as he is sitting on a commode trying to go to the bathroom.
+Being in the dirt streets of Rwanda in extreme poverty.
+Then that night walking through a strip club as there were women giving men lap dances only maybe 20 feet away from us.

 I was really struggling with the question of “why”.
 Really struggling, and I had been ever since I had come back from Rwanda.